 Baggio, Jacopo A., Freeman, J., Coyle, T., Nguyen, T., Elpers, K.E., Hancock, D., Nabity, S., Dengha, F., Pillow, D. 2019.
 “The Importance of Cognitive Diversity for Sustaining the Commons.”
 Nature Communication 10(1): 875

 Boutton, Andrew.
 Forthcoming 2019.
 “U.S. military assistance, regime vulnerability, and the escalation of political violence” British Journal of Political Science.

 Glazier, Rebecca, Kerstin Hamann, Philip H. Pollock, and Bruce M. Wilson.
-Forthcoming.
+2019.
 “Age, Gender, and Student Success: Mixing Face-to-Face and Online Courses in Political Science.”
 Journal of Political Science Education.

 Handberg, Roger.
-Forthcoming.
+2019.
 “Standing up the Space Force, Knowns and Unknowns.”
 Comparative Strategy.

 Mousseau, Michael.
-Forthcoming 2019.
+2019 Forthcoming.
 “A New Liberal Theory of Global Politics: The Domestic Origins of Balancing, the Market Hegemony, and the Emerging Peace of Nations.”
 International Security.

 Christopher Faulkner, Jonathan Powell and Trace Lasley.
 Forthcoming.
 “Creed versus Deed: Illicit Financing, Rebel Goals, and the Use of Child Soldiers.”
 Third World Quarterly.

 Tezcür, Gunes M. and Clayton Besaw.
-Forthcoming.
+2019.
 “Jihadist Waves: Syria, the Islamic State, and the Changing Nature of Foreign Fighters.”
 Conflict Management and Peace Science.